-Like John Woo, He learned his film editing and constructing from Sergei Eisenstein mainly at Hong Kong film library.
+Like John Woo, He learned his film editing and film construction from Sergei Eisenstein mainly at Hong Kong Film Archive.
 And his filmmaking was influenced by Akira Kurosawa, Sergio Leone and Terence Young's 007 series in general.
-King Hu was and still is the most innovative film constructor in the Chinese film history.
-The other film master of this genre is Chang Cheh (1923-2002).
+King Hu was and still is the most innovative filmmaker in the Chinese film history.
+The other prominent film master of this genre is Chang Cheh (1923-2002).
 Both of them were Hong Kong based filmmakers and represent technological and creative advancements of Hong Kong filmmaking.

-Some pro Taiwan cinema critics intend to define King Hu and his wuxia master pieces as pure MADE IN TAIWAN stuffs.
-That is non sense at all.
-Not only David Bordwell (1) and Teo, Stephen (2) 's statements pointed out that production nature and origin of his works (Roots in Hong Kong Cinema), but also aesthetically his editing solutions and meme are not typical features of Taiwan cinema until today.
+Some pro-Taiwan cinema critics intend to define King Hu and his wuxia master pieces as pure MADE IN TAIWAN stuffs.
+That is pure nonsense at all.
+Not only David Bordwell (1) and Teo, Stephen (2) 's statements pointed out that production nature and the origin of his works (Roots in Hong Kong Cinema), but also aesthetically his editing solutions and memes are not typical features of Taiwan cinema until today.
 It clearly belongs to Hong Kong cinema.
 (Note: native Hong Kong critics should do their own historical research and theoretical work to defend their own cultural achievements instead of playing politics.
 It's your duty.)

-In 1960s, Taiwan was under KMT's film style policy Health Realist Cinema which was a gimmick of neo realismo for KMT Mandarine policy; and the early 1970s continued it before Anti Japan propaganda war film campaign started.
+In 1960s, Taiwan was under KMT's film style policy Health Realist Cinema which was a gimmick of neo-realismo for the KMT Mandarin policy; and the early 1970s had continued it before Anti Japan propaganda war film campaign started.
 It marked by the famous (???) war film Victory (a.k.a.
 Mei Hua; 1976).
 We cannot see common practice of King Hu's creative solutions in cinema among any Taiwan films.
 In fact, the vast majority of film casts and crews were from Hong Kong.
-The film root is Hong Kong.
-They can state that some Taiwan companies financed it, their Taiwan actors and crews attended the production but they cannot exclude the Hong Kong origin of King Hu's film production.
+The film root is undeniably Hong Kong.
+Although they can still state that some Taiwan companies financed it, Taiwan actors and crews attended the production process, they cannot exclude the Hong Kong origin of King Hu's film production.
 One sidedness must be criticised and mentioned.

 The Valiant Ones (1975) depicts how Ming Dynasty deals with Wokou, Japanese-Chinese pirates (the main composition was Chinese pirates in reality) by sending special forces led by the general Yu Da-you (Roy Chiao played) in 1200s.
 This film wisely avoided the territorial dispute of Diaoyu Islands between Japan and China.
-You Da-you was legendary told to protect the disputed sea and islands from pirates and any foreign invasion.
-This point is vague in this film.
-King Hu actually avoided any cinematic conclusion to this political issue.
+You Da-you was legendarily told to protect the disputed sea and islands from pirates and any foreign invasion.
+This point is pretty vague in this film.
+Anyway, King Hu actually avoided any cinematic conclusion to this grave political issue.
 A practically right attitude towards the conflict.
 As the result, this film did not become a propaganda, the cinema also did not fall in the political trap.

 In film editorial aspects, I have to mention three major features of this film that show both King Hu's most sophisticated editing techniques and creativity that Taiwan cinema does not possess.